Vaishnavi-Adhav/wireless_automation/README.md

-# Bluetooth and WiFi Scanner Project
+# Wireless Automation Framework

-This project provides Python scripts for scanning Bluetooth and WiFi devices and utilities to facilitate logging and network operations.
+This framework provides Python scripts for scanning Bluetooth and WiFi devices and utilities to facilitate logging and network operations.
 The project is structured into modules for easy management and scalability.

 ## Table of Contents